shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/prebid-server-premium-seller-analytics.md

 ---
-Title : Prebid Server Premium Seller Analytics Description : The Prebid Server Premium Seller Analytics Report contains performance ms.date: 10/28/2023 ms.custom: digital-platform-api information on configured Prebid Server Premium (PSP) demand partners.
+title: Prebid Server Premium Seller Analytics
+description: Explore the Prebid Server Premium Seller Analytics report to access performance information on configured Prebid Server Premium (PSP) demand partners. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

 # Prebid Server Premium Seller Analytics

 The Prebid Server Premium Seller Analytics Report contains performance information on configured Prebid Server Premium (PSP) demand partners.
 Using this report, you can:

 - Track revenue by heading bidder demand partner, publisher, or geographical region.
 - Track lift on inventory you've opened up to header bidding demand.
 - Monitor the health and efficiency of your Prebid Server Premium partners and placements.

-For information on other reports via API, see <a href="report-service.md" class="xref" target="_blank">Report Service</a>.
-For information on accessing data via UI, see <a href="monetize_monetize-standard/reporting-guide.md" class="xref" target="_blank">Reporting Guide</a> for Monetize and <a href="monetize_monetize-standard/prebid-server-premium-seller-analytics.md" class="xref" target="_blank">Prebid Server Premium Seller Analytics Report</a>.
+For information on other reports via API, see [Report Service](report-service.md).
+For information on accessing data via UI, see [Reporting Guide](../monetize/reporting-guide.md) for Monetize and [Prebid Server Premium Seller AnalyticsReport](../monetize/prebid-server-premium-seller-analytics.md).

->

-## Time Frame
+## Time frame

-The `report_interval` field in the JSON request can be set to one of the
+The `report_interval` field in the JSON request can be set to one of the following:
-following:

 - last_hour
 - last_48_hours